Mercedes-Benz EQS

-The Mercedes-Benz EQS (V297) is a battery electric full-size luxury liftback produced by German automobile manufacturer Mercedes-Benz Group.
-It was released in September 2021 in Germany and the fourth quarter of the year in the United States.
-It is part of the Mercedes-Benz EQ family.
+The Mercedes-Benz EQS (V297) is a battery electric full-size luxury liftback car produced by German automobile manufacturer Mercedes-Benz Group.Mercedes-Benz It was released in September 2021 in Germany and the fourth quarter of 2021 in the United States.
+As a battery-electric vehicle, it is part of the Mercedes-Benz EQ family.

 Presentation

-The EQS was presented at the International Motor Show Germany in 2019 as the Mercedes-Benz Vision EQS and foreshadows the future Mercedes-Benz series luxury electric sedan announced for 2021.
+The EQS was presented at the 2019 International Motor Show Germany (IAA) as the Mercedes-Benz Vision EQS and foreshadows the future Mercedes-Benz series luxury electric sedan cars announced for 2021.
 The production model debuted on 15 April 2021.

 Technical details

 The EQS is the first EQ model that is based on the technical platform specific to the electric models, called the MEA.
-The car's drag coefficient is as low as 0.20, making it the most aerodynamic car in production at the time of its introduction.
+Its automobile drag coefficient is as low as 0.20, making it the car with lowest drag coefficient in production at the time of its introduction (not to be confused with total air drag, which consists of drag coefficient and frontal area).

 The car is powered by a water-cooled permanent magnet synchronous motor from Valeo Siemens in the EQS 450+ model, and by two of these motors in the EQS 580 4MATIC model.
 The torque is sent from the motor(s) to the wheels through a single-speed reduction gearbox.
 In the single-motor EQS 450+ model, the motor has a rated power of 245 kW, and a braking power of 186 kW, allowing a deceleration of 5 m·s−2.
-German motor journalist Alexander Bloch from auto motor und sport found the energy consumption to be 150…160 W·h/km at 130 km/h, and the average energy consumption to be 158 W·h/km.
+German motor journalist Alexander Bloch from Auto Motor und Sport found the energy consumption to be 150...160 W·h/km at 130 km/h, and the average energy consumption to be 158 W·h/km.
 With the 107.8 kW·h secondary cell, the car has a range of more than 638 km.
-The average recharging power is 163 kW with a peak of >200 kW, allowing the car to reach a 79 % state of charge in about half an hour.
+The average recharging power is 163 kW with a peak of >200 kW, allowing the car to reach a 79% state of charge in about half an hour.

 The Mercedes-AMG EQS 53 4Matic+ was presented at the Munich Motor Show in September 2021 and is the first all-electric AMG car.
 It has two electric motors producing 560 kW of power and delivering 1,020 Nm of torque.
 Its handling characteristics as well as its cooling system have been upgraded to match the motors' higher power output.

 Equipment

-The car comes with rear-wheel steering, over-the-air updates, wireless phone charging, 360-degree camera system, keyless entry and can optionally be equipped with seats with massage, augmented reality head-up display, automatically opening and closing doors, integrated toll payment system, gesture controls, HEPA air filter, heat, noise and infrared rays insulated glass and heated windshield.
+As a luxury car, the EQS comes with rear-wheel steering, over-the-air updates, wireless phone charging, 360-degree camera system, keyless entry, and can optionally be equipped with seats with massage, head-up display with augmented reality, automatically opening and closing doors, integrated toll payment system, gesture controls, HEPA air filter, heat, noise, and infrared rays insulated glass and heated windshield.